mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 ## Docker Integration
 - COPS-4012, DCOS_OSS-4415 - The permissions assigned by default to the container sandbox path have changed from 0755 to 0750 to provide better security and access control.
 This change, however, can prevent read operations for tasks in Docker container images.
 If a Docker image specifies a user that is not identical to the user specified by task user identifier (UID) or the framework user UID, the user does not have sufficient permissions to run the tasks.

-    To workaround this issue, you can update containers to use the Universal Container Runtime (UCR), remove the user and rebuild the Docker image and remove or modify the application user to run under the root account by setting a parameter key-value pair:
+    To work around this issue, you can update containers to use the Universal Container Runtime (UCR), remove the user and rebuild the Docker image and remove or modify the application user to run under the root account by setting a parameter key-value pair:

     ```
     "parameters": [